-As a topic switch in segment 4, the moderator keys to recent news stories, asking
+As a topic switch in segment 4, the moderator keys to recent news stories, asking mod: Can you think of any brands that were so popular that kids would get mugged just for wearing them?

 A lively conversation ensues about one formerly popular brand now seen as fallen from favor.
 The moderator tries twice to introduce a new topic, and with her third question, tries tweaking the discussion about muggings, asking whether public service announcements might caution teens and slow the pace of muggings for jackets.
 On the screen, each line follows another; we have modified font and spacing slightly, to display efforts of the moderator to get the group back on her track.